 Best home automation system overall

-Finding a home automation system that meets your needs, is easy for you to use, and has strong compatibility with the brands or gadgets you want to keep with is vital when it comes to home automation systems.
+Finding a home automation system that meets your needs, is easy for you to use, and has strong compatibility with smart devices, connected devices, thermostats, and smart lighting brands or gadgets you want to keep with is vital when it comes to home automation systems.
 SmartThings offers all of those.

 User interface

-The SmartThings mobile application’s navigation is really simple: Favorite devices, scenes, and automations display as cards directly on the app’s home page, and adding new devices is as simple as tapping a finger.
-A menu at the bottom of the screen makes it simple to edit, add, and remove automations.
+The SmartThings mobile application’s navigation is really simple for controlling gadgets like Google Nest thermostats.
+Favorite devices, scenes, and automations, including the phone, display as cards directly on the app’s home page.
+Adding new devices, like Google Nest thermostats, is as simple as tapping a finger.
+A menu at the bottom of the screen makes it simple to edit, add, and remove automations using voice commands on a smart home platform for machine-controlled home devices.

-The SmartThings application comes with all Galaxy phones, but is also available on the Google Play store and the App Store for Apple users.
+The SmartThings application, which supports home devices and platforms, comes pre-installed on all Galaxy phones.
+It is also available for download on the Google Play store and the App Store for Apple users, making it accessible for anyone with a home system.

 Compatibility

 While some home automation systems allow you to add devices and take use of some features directly from their app, SmartThings makes it easier to utilize these devices to their full extent.
-When you install a smart light, some systems may provide an on/off switch on the app; however, SmartThings gives customers control over things like brightness, light color, and white temperature.
+When you install smart home devices, some platforms may provide an on/off switch on the app; however, SmartThings supports customers in controlling things like brightness, light color, and white temperature.

-With SmartThings, you can also add voice control, with the option to install Google Assistant and Amazon Alexa directly on the app.
+With SmartThings, you can also add voice control to your home devices, with the option to install Google Assistant and Amazon Alexa directly on the app.
+This platform supports Wyze and other smart home devices.

 More: List of Best Samsung Smartthings Compatible Devices for Your Smart Home